EDUCE-UBC/workshops_R/README.md

 * use Git version control
 * integrate version control with GitHub for both personal and group projects

 We recommend this workshop be given across 6 hours as 3 x 2 hour sessions.
-Participants with little to no prior experience should consider taking or reviewing our "Introduction to R and RStudio" workshop prior to this series.
+Participants with little to no prior experience should consider taking or reviewing our "Introduction to R" workshop prior to this series.

 ## Statistical models in R
 Coming soon!